Use the Databricks notebook and file editor

 • On Windows, hold down the Alt key and click in each location to add a cursor.

-• On macOS, use the keyboard shortcut Option+Command+ up or down arrow key.
+On macOS, you can create multiple cursors that are vertically aligned by using the keyboard shortcut Option+Command+ up or down arrow key.

 Column (box) selection